Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/AWS-CANVAS-LABS/Networking/Static and Dynamic Addresses/Static and Dynamic Addresses.md

 - Person 2 will explain the findings to me in plain language.
 - We’ll keep it short – about 5‑10 minutes – and then share a quick summary with the class.

+***Recap*
+What happened"

+I looked at the customer’s setup and found the problem: the public EC2 instance kept getting a new IP every time it was stopped and started.
+That made it impossible to reach it reliably.

+- Investigated the environment and used the usual troubleshooting steps.
+- Discovered the instance was using a dynamic public IP address (it changes on stop/start).
+- Suggested attaching an Elastic IP (EIP) to make the address permanent.
+- Tested the fix by SSH‑ing into the instance, stopping it, starting it again, and confirming the IP stayed the same.

+That solved the customer’s issue and gave them a stable address for their instance.